 The Visible Planets

-Saturn begins to appear low above the southeastern horizon before sunrise during this month and is found within the constellation of Capricornus, the sea goat.
-The very slim waning crescent Moon can be seen near and below Saturn before sunrise on March 9.
-As the month progresses, Saturn continues to move out of the Sun’s glare becoming more easily visible.
+Saturn begins to appear low above the southeastern horizon before sunrise during the middle of the month and is found within the constellation of Capricornus, the sea goat.
+From March 14 onward, watch how Saturn moves higher in the sky and then joins Venus and Mars for a nice conjunction of planets by the end of the month.
+The very slim waning crescent Moon can be seen near and below Saturn before sunrise on March 28.

 International Space Station (ISS) Observable Passes